Terraminator/thm-koth-tricks/README.md

 You can even execute commands in their terminals if the have a pts:
 <pre>script -f /dev/pts/yourpts</pre>

-This can all be bypassed by just not using a pts.
+This can all be mitigated by just not using a pts.

 ### Advanced: